AustinCodingAcademy/PHPIntermediate/syllabus/05 Design Patterns.md

 $DB->query('select * from order');
 ```
 As you can see, we will have to instantiate the DBCommon class every single time we need to run a query.
-Every time we do that, the mysqli() object that we are assigning to the local protected property $db, makes a socket connection to the MySQL database server.
+Every time we do that, the ```mysqli()``` class that we are assigning to the local protected property ```$db```, makes a socket connection to the MySQL database server.
 This can quickly become resource intensive and is a very inefficient way to design an application.
-A superior approach would be to make one connection to MySQL and reuse that connection for all queries we issue during one request cycle.
+A superior approach would be to make one connection to MySQL and reuse that connection for all queries we issue during the lifecycle of the request.
-Singleton to the rescue!

 Let's take a look at how we can use Singleton to solve this particular problem.
 ```php